Menu

 Hand drying dishes.

-However, larger appliances cannot easily be unplugged when not in use.
-Instead, try to use these at night when energy use is typically lower.
-During the day, energy is in high demand, causing appliances to use more power to run.
 For example, running the dishwasher at night helps minimize electric bills, and it also helps reduce your environmental impact.
 Additionally, turn off the heated drying feature on your dishwasher.
 The dishwasher uses more energy than necessary to dry your dishes.
 Instead, air dry your dishes to shed numbers off your electricity bill.

 Switch Over to LEDs